ecomfe/react-hooks/packages/router/docs/useSearchParamState.md

 function useSearchParamState(key: string, options?: NavigateOptions): [string | null, (value: string) => void];
 ```

-When a state is stored in search params, using this hooks works just like `useState`.
+When a state is stored in search params, using this hook works just like `useState`.

 <code src='./demo/useSearchParamState.tsx'>